Professor Michelle Peckham

 Postgraduate studentship areas:

 - PhD opportunities in the cytoskeleton, roles of cytoskeletal proteins in disease - including cardiac myosin heavy chain mutations that cause heart disease, mutations in non-muscle myosin 2A that causes bleeding disorders, mutations in myosins related to other diseases such as deafness and blindness.
 Role of the cytoskeleton in cancer.
 Super-resolution imaging.
-I am a BHF 4 year programe PhD supervisor
+CryoEM and structure determination.
+I am a BHF 4 year programe PhD supervisor (new projects available!)

 - Faculty Graduate School